eleduck/eleduck-camp/courses/w2/task1.md

       - Can you do the job?   （technical skills）
       I have more than 10 years of Java experience, and I am very familiar with core Java.
 I have a lot of experience in multithreading programming.
 I have always been interested in the new features of JDK, such as the loom project.
 I also have a lot of experience in MySQL and time-series databases.
 I believe I can do this job.
       - Are you good fit for the team  （soft skills）
-      I have 3 years of working experience in agile teams, and I am familiar with how agile teams work, so I can adapt to the team successuflly.
+      I have 3 years of working experience in agile teams, and I am familiar with how agile teams work, so I can adapt to the team successfully.
       - Do they like you   （Interest）
       My personality is relatively easy-going.
 I am studying smart home hardware in my spare time.
 I can share with you guys the knowledge, and I believe you will like it as I do.